 Caitlin M. Moyna is an associate at Grant & Eisenhofer where her practice includes litigating securities fraud and shareholder derivative claims on behalf of institutional investors.
-Ms. Moyna is experienced in a broad range of complex commercial litigation practice areas.
+Ms. Moyna has over 9 years of broad complex commercial litigation experience.

-Prior to joining Grant & Eisenhofer, Ms. Moyna was a litigation associate at Cravath, Swaine & Moore LLP and Ropes and Gray, LLP, and most recently, was an associate at a boutique litigation firm specializing in representing plaintiffs in securities fraud and shareholder rights' actions.
+Prior to joining Grant & Eisenhofer, Ms. Moyna was a litigation associate at Cravath, Swaine & Moore LLP and Ropes and Gray, LLP, and most recently, was an associate at boutique litigation firm specializing in representing plaintiffs in securities fraud and shareholder rights' actions.